SoumyadipYT-OSS/DSA-in-Csharp/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Siksha 'O' University, IIT Bombay License - see the LICENSE file for details.

 ---